 Set yourself up for success when you adopt a dog

 When you adopt a dog, you can expect loads of unconditional love along with unwanted hair, dirt, and slobber.
-As a true dog lover, I’m always excited to hear when a friend or client gets a new fur baby.
+Still, the benefits of owning a dog outnumber any of the deficits, as shown in this post from Breed Advisor.
+As a true dog lover myself, I’m always excited to hear when a friend or client gets a new fur baby.
 And I’ve put together this list of things to do to prepare for all that comes with a new dog in your family.

 - Protect your floor

 Especially the area under your pet’s food and water bowl.
 One remedy is simple.
 Just use a tray you can easily clean under your pet’s bowls.
 You might also consider having pet-friendly flooring